Career Opportunities at NCSSM-Durham

 **This position will close at 11:59 p.m. the night before the end date listed.

-NCSSM and Student Services foster an environment of collaboration across departments and divisions and support community-engaged service and research.
+NCSSM and the Business Office foster an environment of collaboration across departments and divisions and support community-engaged service and research.

 Description of Duties: